TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![McKinley Base and Quake map bounds](images/CTF1Bounds.png)

 Game engines often impose a limit on the usable/playable volume of space.
-Trenchbroom can display this limit as a guide to use when creating your map.
+TrenchBroom can display this limit as a guide to use when creating your map.
 Such bounds will appear as an orange square or rectangle in the 2D viewports.
 For example, the image above shows the Quake map McKinley Base (ctf1 from Threewave CTF) within the normal bounds for a Quake map.

 ![Map Properties (Ubuntu Linux)](images/SoftBounds.png) If bounds are configured for a game, they will usually represent the limits observed by the last official release or patch of a particular game engine.
 Those bounds may not be correct for your situation, so you can disable or modify the displayed bounds using the Map Properties portion of the Map Inspector, as shown here.
 (More about the Map Inspector in the next section below.)